Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 We are trying to keep all our crochet patterns free for everyone, when you access them online.
 We meet the costs of running this website through coffee donations at https://ko-fi.com/kiksandjackcrochet and ad revenue.
 When you buy us a cup of coffee, you buy us a cup of motivation.
 Thank you for keeping us motivated and inspired every day to keep designing free crochet patterns for you.

 It would be amazing to see a photo of your completed work on instagram.
-Tag your version of The Petra Easy Scrap Yarn Crochet Cardigan @kiksandjackcrochet.
+Tag your version of The Petra Easy Scrap Yarn Crochet Cardigan @kiksandjackcrochet or just click on the link to follow us for our upcoming free designs.

 Tags: